Island man charged with murder

-An Island man was arrested early Wednesday morning and charged with murder by Owensboro police.
+An Island man was arrested early Wednesday morning by Owensboro Police officers and charged with murder.

-William C. Arant, 18, of the 4300 block of Oak Street in Island had be wanted in connection to a shooting death of Steven G. Powell, 20, of Calhoun.
+William C. Arant, 18, of the 400 block of Oak Street in Island, had been wanted in connection with the shooting death of Steven G. Powell, 20, of Calhoun.

+According to the arrest citation from Owensboro Police Department, Arant was arrested at 12:44 a.m. at 606 Orchard St.

+He was booked into the Daviess County Detention Center at 5:07 a.m. before being transferred to the Muhlenberg County Detention Center.

 According to a Kentucky State Police release, the shooting occurred Feb.
 9 at 375 West Second St. in Calhoun.

-Along with being arrested for murder, Arant was charged with first-degree burglary.
+Along with being arrested on a murder charge, Arant was charged with first-degree burglary.

-According to the Daviess County Detention Center’s booking website, Arant was booked at the detention center at 5:07 a.m.
-Wednesday and was arrested by the Owensboro Police Department.

-Kentucky State Police announced Sunday that Arant as a suspect in the case.
+Kentucky State Police announced Sunday that Arant was a suspect in the case and that a warrant had been issued for his arrest.

 “That information and intel that they received was credible with some of the evidence they have,” he said.

-King said that troopers were called to the home at 3:20 a.m. to a report of a shooting.
+King said troopers were called to the home in Calhoun at 3:20 a.m. to a report of a shooting.
 Powell was found with a gunshot wound to the abdomen.

 King said there were other people in the home, and investigators are attempting to determine the course of events.